Foxtrot/Commander/README.md

 Debug: off
 ```

-Once your configuration is complete, and you have connected to IRC, you can use your commands in the form of `!example` and `!example two`, where `!` is your special character and `example` is your command trigger.
+Once your configuration is complete, and you have connected to IRC, you can use your commands in the form of `!example` and `!example two`, where `!` is your trigger and `example` is your command phrase.